alexfmpe/semantic-satiation/src/Posts/002-filter.md

   instance Filterable [Word4] Word4
 ```

 so why can't we do something similar?
-Well, for `Word4` we'd be splitting each `Word8` in two and independently applying the predicate, but the action taken (keep or drop) wouldn't be independent so we'd violate _Specificity_.
+Well, for `Word4` we'd be splitting each `Word8` in two and independently applying the predicate, but the action taken (keep or drop) wouldn't be independent so we'd violate _Soundness_.
 For our uncurried `Word16`, we'd need to grab bytes in pairs, which we could filter atomically.
 However, this breaks down once we consider odd lengths.
 What would this filter do when given a predicate and a singleton?
 If we don't apply the predicate to the element we have a `const`.
 We need to always return the singleton or break _Identity_.
 Thus we end up stuck on a non-empty bytestring.
 Since the `Word8` implementation allows making further "progress", another partial order suggests itself, from which we again pick the minimal:

 ```haskell
   (forall p. filter p xs = xs) => (forall f p. f p xs = xs)